 Local/outside the United States: 515-271-2084

-Drake's study-abroad opportunities are characterized by variety.
+Drake's education-abroad opportunities are characterized by variety.
 Qualified students may choose from programs in more than 60 countries.
 Students are encouraged to choose programs that include independent study, internships, language immersion or direct enrollment with students from the host country.
 Housing options may include apartments, residence halls or home hosting.
 Exciting opportunities range from an intensive three-week international study seminar taught by a Drake faculty member to a full year of direct enrollment in a foreign university.

 While all credits taken on affiliated programs transfer to Drake, students must work closely with their advisers to ensure that courses chosen will meet specific degree requirements.
 Early planning is recommended.
 For some programs, the sophomore year is the best time to spend a semester abroad.